-- (i) publishing or exhibiting in any place, any document, notice or sign which, in each case, is either in the nature of advertising or intimates to the public that the person is under the company's auspices or patronage; or - (ii) making use of the letters "NRMA", "myNRMA" or the name "National Roads and Motorists' Association" or any combination of letters or names similar to, resembling, or likely to be mistaken for or confused with the name of the company.
+- (a) publishing or exhibiting in any place, any document, notice or sign which, in each case, is either in the nature of advertising or intimates to the public that the person is under the company's auspices or patronage; or - (b) making use of the letters "NRMA", "myNRMA" or the name "National Roads and Motorists' Association" or any combination of letters or names similar to, resembling, or likely to be mistaken for or confused with the name of the company.

-4.7 Ordinary Member's contributions if the company is wound up any time before one year after they cease to be an Ordinary Member.
+4.7 Ordinary Member's contributions if the company is wound up

+An Ordinary Member undertakes to contribute up to \$2.10 to the property of the company if the company is being wound up while they are an Ordinary Member or at any time before one year after they cease to be an Ordinary Member.
 Their contribution is to be used:

-An Ordinary Member undertakes to contribute up to \$2.10 to the property of the company if the company is being wound up while they are an Ordinary Member or at